Indy-area educators to discuss issues facing minority students during Community Conversations

 INDIANAPOLIS (WISH) — Education advocates in Indianapolis will participate in a pair of panels Thursday evening to speak on the achievement gap among minority students in schools.

-It’s the second part of the Indianapolis Commission on African American Males and Crossroads Public Affairs’ Community Conversations series.
+It’s the second part of the Indianapolis Commission on African American Males and Crossroads Public Affairs’ Community Conversions series.

+The free, public events will be start at 6 p.m.
+Thursday at Rooted School, 5750 E. 30th St. People looking to attend are asked to RSVP online.

-Leaders from Indianapolis Public Schools, Lawrence Township, and Pike Township Schools, along with Indiana University’s School of Education school, will all gather to address some of the issues facing minority students.
+Leaders from Indianapolis Public Schools, Lawrence Township, and Pike Township Schools and the Indiana University’s School of Education will gather to address some of the issues facing minority students.

 High school students from the three school districts will also have a panel to highlight their experiences.